ezzarghili/xdev.ma/content/post/3-slim-golang-app-based-docker-image.md

 -rwxr-xr-x  1 ezzarghili  staff   1.7M Feb 20 19:15 app.static.small.upx.bin
 {{</highlight>}}

-Now we got the initial size of our app roughly **~72%** down!! we can now move on.
+At this point we got the initial size of our app roughly **~72%** down!! we can now move on.

 ## Create a docker image

-Now that we have built and compressed our app binary, the next step is to create our docker image hosting the app.
+We have built and compressed our app binary, the next step is to create the Docker Image hosting the app.

-We will use the smallest docker image available to us `scratch` as our app doesn't have any external dependencies.
+We will use the smallest Docker Image available to us `scratch` as our app doesn't have any external dependencies.

 Also the fact the app is a web-service we will need to export the app port, so it can be discovered and be available to the host.